Powered by Smartsupp

 Tooth hypersensitivity: symptoms and treatment methods

 Tooth sensitivity is an unpleasant problem that can interfere with everyday life and the enjoyment of your favorite foods.
 What are the symptoms of this condition and what causes it?
-Could this pose a threat to oral health?
-How to properly care for your teeth and gums in case of hypersensitivity and is there anything you can do about it?
-Here are some tips!

 What is tooth hypersensitivity?